 If you have a motorcycle or a 4WD, then getting to this pavilion should be no trouble.
 It’s a rough and very steep road that leads up to this epic camping spot that overlooks Tsengwen Reservoir, but it’s worth it for the views alone.
 The pavilion offers great shelter so you don’t get blown off the mountain, and the fact that it’s hard to get to should mean that there won’t be too many people there.

 At one point, locals believed that this alpine lake was formed by a meteor, but it was actually glacial movement that did so about 7000 years ago.
 It’s a beautifully serene place, and if you hit it at the right time of year, you might be lucky enough to have the place to yourself.
-It’s a tough hike, but it’s well worth it to find a place that is so isolated in a country as densely populated as Taiwan.
+It’s a tough hike, but it’s well worth it to find a place that is so isolated in a region as densely populated as Taiwan.

 An incredible place that many locals don’t even know about, Shuiyang Forest is a relatively new place to visit as the current landscape was created as a result of the terrible 921 Earthquake in 1999.
 It might seem like an eerie place with what looks like dead trees everywhere, but it’s a wonderfully peaceful forest.
 At a four-hour hike from the nearest road, it’s just far enough from civilization to feel like you’re completely alone with nature.